matt-dray/webr-parse-test/README.md

 This is a test of:

-* using WebR to run R in the browser, thanks to George Stagg and Lionel Henry's [r-wasm/webr](https://github.com/r-wasm/webr/)
+* [WebR](https://github.com/r-wasm/webr/) to run R in the browser, thanks to George Stagg and Lionel Henry
-* using 'webr' chunks in a Quarto document, thanks to James J Balamuta's [coatless/quarto-webr](https://github.com/coatless/quarto-webr)
+* ['webr' chunks in Quarto](https://github.com/coatless/quarto-webr), thanks to James J Balamuta
-* making the page available on the web via [a Netlify manual deploy](https://docs.netlify.com/site-deploys/create-deploys/)
+* deploying this type of page via [Netlify](https://docs.netlify.com/site-deploys/create-deploys/)